 Experience Nepali language and culture immersion while home-staying in a rural village and volunteering on a valuable community development project.
 Trek the Annapurna Circuit, in the shadow of Himalayan giants through Annapurna National Park.
 Study yoga, meditation and Tibetan Buddhism while living at a small monastery.
-Raft one of the worlds top river journeys down the Sun Kosi River.
+Raft one of the worlds top river journeys down the Kali Gandaki River.
 Travel overland across the roof-top of the world between Kathmandu and Lhasa, the spiritual heart of Tibet, through incredible landscapes, amazing historic sites, and visit Everest Base Camp.

 For a relatively small country Nepal has astounding diversity – in environment, ranging from the semi-tropical Terai region in the south to the mountainous Himalayas in the north, home to eight of the world's ten highest mountains, including Mount Everest.
 Nepal is a multi-cultural, multi-linguistic, multi-religion country.
 Hinduism is practiced by a huge majority of the people, but the country also has a strong Buddhist tradition - Lumbini, the birthplace of Buddha is located in Nepal.
 Nepal is a country in transition ( in recent years has changed from a monarchy to a federal democratic republic), and in recovery since the April 2015 earthquakes.